Categories

 Works by the group of female traditional craftspeople "Group Takumi"

-share the aspirations of "spreading the wonder of traditional crafts to the world," "bringing joy to many people, and making the world a better place."
+share the aspiration to "spread the wonder of traditional crafts to the world" and "bring joy to many people and make the world a better place."
 This

-group of female traditional craftspeople is dedicated to creating new value in traditional crafts, without being bound by conventional techniques.
+group of female traditional craftspeople is striving to create new value in the production of traditional crafts, without being bound by conventional techniques.

-Take, for example, Ueda Tamae, a traditional craftsperson of Tokyo Tegaki Yuzen.
+For example, there is Tamae Ueda, a traditional craftsperson of Tokyo hand-painted Yuzen.

-We will introduce Ueda's Tegaki Yuzen approach.
-Typically, patterns are created on fabric using petroleum-based paraffin wax.
-After dyeing the fabric, the petroleum-based wax is removed, leaving the waxed areas white.
+We will introduce Ms. Ueda's work on hand-painted Yuzen.
+Normally, when drawing patterns on cloth, petroleum-based paraffin wax is used to draw the patterns.
+After dyeing the cloth with dye, the petroleum-based wax is removed, leaving the areas drawn with wax white.
+(Batik dyeing)

-Ueda used our CERARICA Coating instead of petroleum-based paraffin wax to create Tokyo Tegaki Yuzen.
+Ms. Ueda replaced petroleum-based paraffin wax with our productCERARICAcoating and used it to create Tokyo hand-painted Yuzen.

 Tokyo Hand-painted Yuzen Traditional Craftsman, Ueda Tamako's Work